CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk-5.md

 volume = 2

 +++
 Volume 3 of my weekly roundup of visualizations, news and tweets in Civic Tech.
-The week was packed with great civic visualisations and fewer articles.
+The week was packed with great civic visualiations and fewer articles.
 Topics include Snow Clearing in Canada, civil forfeiture in SC, Cincinatti Heroin Incidents and more.

 ## Visualizations

-This week we had plenty of great civic data visualisations and data stories from newspapers.
+This week we had plenty of great civic data visualizations and data stories from newspapers.
 That really made me happy :smile:

-### Snow clearing complaints in Warterloo
+### Snow clearing complaints in Waterloo

 ![Map of sidewalk snow complaints in Kitchener.](https://pbs.twimg.com/media/Dx3VRxWVYAArgGq.jpg:large)

-Mike Boos did a nice visualization about sidewalk snow clearing complaints from 2008-2018 using Open Data from [City of Kitchener, Ontario, Canada](https://www.kitchener.ca)
+Mike Boos did an excellent visualization about sidewalk snow clearing complaints from 2008-2018 using Open Data from [City of Kitchener, Ontario, Canada](https://www.kitchener.ca)

-This is a nice small and easy visualization from Open Data.
-The colors really stick out and make the visualization compelling to look at.
-And it also is a great starting point for discussions.
-As Mike pointed out
+The colors stick out and make the visualization compelling to look at.
+Morevoer, it also is a great starting point for discussions.
+As Mike pointed out:

 > This dataset must not be complete - only 807 complaints over a decade is at least an order of magnitude too small, considering a staff report said winter of 2015/ 2016 alone, which was 'unseasonably mild' had 902 complaints.

 This is a common problem I see with Open Data.
-Although it is published it is not always complete nor clean.
+Although it is published, it is not always complete nor clean.

 Link to dataset: [http://open-kitchenergis.opendata.arcgis.com/datasets/842cf2f223d543f4baff434dbdaa961e](http://open-kitchenergis.opendata.arcgis.com/datasets/842cf2f223d543f4baff434dbdaa961e "Service Requests")